ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 }
 ```

-I bet you don't even need our help to understand what's going on here at this point 😉, but for thoroughness purposes, let's quickly break it down:
+I bet you don't even need our help to understand what's going on here at this point, but for thoroughness purposes, let's quickly break it down:

 - First, our function checks if `window.ethereum` is enabled \(i.e. Metamask is installed\).
   - If it's not, we simply set our `status` state variable to a JSX string that prompts the user to install Metamask.